Are you wondering how you can protect your kids’ teeth from plaque, tartar, and other vital causes of cavities and tooth decay?

 While too much fluoride can be detrimental to your child’s dental hygiene, a safe amount of fluoride goes a long way.

-Fluoride helps strengthen tooth enamel, which is the hard mineral layer responsible for protecting teeth from chips, cracks, and decay.
+Fluoride helps strengthen tooth enamel, the hard mineral layer that protects teeth from chips, cracks, and decay.

 You can give your kids fluoride without a battle.
 Most drinking water contains some level of fluoride that helps ward off plaque and tartar.